Literature: All-American Girl

 - Cool Big Sis: Lucy, though it takes Sam awhile to realize this.

 - Hypocrite: Kris Parks, who slut shames others despite her own loose morals.
+Lucy calls her out on this, and Harold points out that her slut shaming violates the school rules.

 - Intercontinuity Crossover: Ready or Not mentions one of Cabot's romance novels, She Went All The Way.